 Looking for more easy shrimp recipes?
 Try these Grilled Shrimp Kebabs!

 An Easy Shrimp Ceviche with Watermelon

 When it comes to foods that scream “Summer!”, watermelon is definitely on my Top 5 list.
-Sweet and juicy and ultra refreshing, I’m positive this fruit was created simply for the pleasure of celebrating this wonderful time of year.
+Sweet and juicy and ultra refreshing, I’m positive this delicious fruit was created simply for the pleasure of celebrating summer!

-In the heat of summer, I especially gravitate toward lighter fare that’s bursting with fresh ingredients and big flavor.
+In the heat of summer, I gravitate toward lighter fare that’s fresh and big on flavor.
 And one of my ultimate summer heat wave meals is ceviche.

 Ceviche is most often found in the appetizer category, but I am not ashamed to call it a meal.
 Especially when it comes to this Watermelon and Citrus Shrimp Ceviche.
 Just give me a few chips and a big bowl of this fresh ceviche and I’m one happy girl!

 If you like watermelon, be sure to also check out my Watermelon Salsa recipe!